PSD 2 Information Hub

 In addition, for remote electronic payments such as card payments, dynamic linking of transaction information is necessary.

-Even where SCA is not mandatory, it is highly recommended
+Even in regions where SCA is not mandatory, it is highly recommended

 PSD2 Scope